gitlzzz/ATLAS/docs/source/input_active_learning.md

 - `frac_points_allowed_out`: (optional, float) Maximum fraction of points allowed to be outside the concave hull.
 If the fraction of points outside the hull exceeds this value, alpha will be decreased iteratively until the condition is met or alpha reaches zero.
 Value is expressed as a fraction, thus 0.002 means 0.2%.
   - Default is `0.002`.

+### Active Learning Safeguard Settings - `[safeguard]`

-### Settings for active learning safeguard mechanisms.
-The safeguard will run long MD simulations on selected structures and perform an uncertainty quantification check in order to determine if the active learning loop is robust enough to stop at the current point. - `[safeguard]`
+Settings for active learning safeguard mechanisms.
+The safeguard will run long MD simulations on selected structures and perform an uncertainty quantification check in order to determine if the active learning loop is robust enough to stop at the current point.

 :::{attention}
 This section is optional.